 A cancer diagnosis can change the way you feel about yourself and how you relate to others.
 Your physical appearance may change because of your treatment.
-Some changes in your body may be temporary; others might be permanent.
+You may have short-term and long-term changes in your body.
 Talk about these changes with your health care provider.
 A referral to a sexual health specialist may be helpful.

 Coping with Intimacy and Sex Issues

-- During active treatment, and in periods of neutropenia, you are at increased risk of infection.
-Talk to your team about engaging in sexual activity during this time.
+- During active treatment, and when you have a low white blood cell count (called neutropenia), you are at increased risk of infection.
+Ask your health care team if you can engage in sexual activity during this time.

-- Discuss the use of birth control (for women, many providers will discontinue your use of the pill during treatment).
+- Discuss the use of birth control.
+Many providers will advise women to stop using the pill during treatment.

 - Vaginal dryness is a common side effect.
-Speak with your health care team if you are experiencing this symptom.
-There are medications that can be prescribed to help.
+Your health care team can prescribe medications to help with this.